marcussacana/StringReloads/Help/Readme.txt

--"LogInput" Log all strings that the game requested the SRL translation -"LogOutput" Log all strings that the SRL return to the game -"LogFile" Save the Log window output to the a file (SRL.log) -"Unsafe" When false the SRL don't initialize while the game don't try load a string that is recognized game as dialogue.
+-"LogInput" Log all strings that the game requested the SRL translation -"LogOutput" Log all strings that the SRL return to the game -"LogFile" Save the Log window output to the a file (SRL.log) -"Unsafe" When false the SRL don't initialize while the game don't try load a string that is recognized as dialogue.
 -"Rebuild" Rebuild the Strings.srl every time that the game starts -"AntiCrash" True or False; Is the setting to games who crash on close, this can fix some cases terminating the process on you request to close it.
 -"FreeOnExit" A alternative to the AntiCrash